CollinHeist/TitleCardMaker/docs/getting_started/connections/tautulli.md

         seconds of finishing an Episode) - it is imperative that Tautulli triggers TCM to update a Title Card _after_ an Episode's watch-status has had time to update within Plex.

+Once created, you can close the box within TCM.
+Unlike the other Connections, your Tautulli connection details __will not__ are stored (and so will not appear) in TCM - this is because TCM only submits API requests to Tautulli which create an agent.
+Afterwards, it is Tautulli that sends data to TCM and so no active connection is required.